 Epic Trips You Can Take With One Week of Vacation Time

 Thanks to Instagram and other social media, the Canadian Rockies have become a hotspot for tourists.
 These stark mountains run through parts of Alberta and British Columbia, Canada and are some of the most stunning places on Earth.

 I had the immense pleasure of exploring many parts of the Canadian Rockies while I was stationed in Calgary for work a few years ago.
 Banff National Park offers amazing, accessible hiking and kayaking, but if you have a whole week, take some time to drive all the way up to Jasper National Park, and around Yoho National Park too.
 Banff is easily one of the best one week vacations you can take.

 The highway that connects Banff and Jasper, the Icefields Parkway, is one of the world’s most beautiful drives, featuring breathtaking glacier views and staggering peaks.
 If you have even more time, a trip down south to Waterton Lakes, which sits on the US border, is definitely worth the effort.

 Drive Down the Historic Route 66

-From the skyscrapers of Chicago to the big skies of New Mexico, the Great Lakes to the Pacific, you can drive all of this route or just a portion of it to soak in some of the most spectacular areas of the United States.
+From the skyscrapers of Chicago to the big skies of New Mexico, the Great Lakes to the Pacific, you can drive all of this route in a one week trip or just a portion of it to soak in some of the most spectacular areas of the United States.

 Dress Up for Dia de los Muertos

-Want to experience one of the world’s most unique and colorful celebrations?
+Want to experience one of the world’s most unique and colorful celebrations during a week long vacation?
 Head to Oaxaca, Mexico to explore the region’s amazing scenery and food, all while also celebrating Day of the Dead in the heart of it all.
 For this festival, locals and visitors alike dress in amazing traditional garments and paint their faces like skulls.